jepcastelein/marketo-rest-python/README.md

 * variables are written exactly the same as in the Marketo REST API, even though they should be lower case according to PEP8
 * all required variables are checked on whether they're passed in, if not we raise a ValueError
-* if possible, functions return the 'result' node from the Marketo REST API response
+* if applicable, functions return the 'result' node from the Marketo REST API response
 * if the Marketo REST API returns an error, it will raise a Python error with error code and details, which can be handled in your code through try/except
 * the variable in with the API response is loaded is called 'result' also (so result['result'] is what is returned)
-* the client will loop and return all results together; this is not always ideal, because some calls could take up to 10 seconds for 300 results, so it could take hours or days to get a result and it would not be advisable to load it all in memory and return it in one giant chunk
+* the client will loop if the number of results is greater than the batch size; it will then return all results together; this is not always ideal, because large data sets may take lots of processing time and memory;
 * batchSize is offered as a parameter (if available), but should usually be left blank
 * calls that support both GET and POST are implemented as POST to handle more data (for example: long lists of fields)